shiftur/client-js/README.md

-SMART on FHIR JavaScript Library
+testSMART on FHIR JavaScript Library
 ================================

 This is a JavaScript library for connecting SMART apps to Fhir servers.